Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Algorithms

-The physical meaning of the optimization problem (\ref{eq:MWSRM}) is that it is a weighted sum-rate maximization problem of $L$ networks, all of which are identical to the network in the original problem in (\ref{eq:WSRMP}).
-The purpose of expanding the single-network optimization problem in (\ref{eq:WSRMP}) to the multiple-network optimization problem in (\ref{eq:MWSRM}) is to decouple the power constraints so that the input covariance matrices of a network belong to different power constraints and the input covariance matrices of a power constraint belong to different networks.
+Problem (\ref{eq:MWSRM}) can be viewed as a weighted sum-rate maximization problem of $L$ networks which are identical to the network in the original problem in (\ref{eq:WSRMP}).
+The purpose of expanding the single-network optimization problem in (\ref{eq:WSRMP}) to the multiple-network optimization problem in (\ref{eq:MWSRM}) is to decouple the power constraints so that the input covariance matrices of a power constraint belong to different networks.
 In problem (\ref{eq:MWSRM}), the update of the input covariance matrices of a power constraint is easier because there is no interference among the networks, and other input covariance matrices not belonging to this power constraint can be treated as constants, resulting in monotonically convergent iterative algorithm.
 A similar method is also used in \cite{Jindal_IT05_IFBC,Kobayashi_JSAC06_ITWMISOBC}.
-We use the subscript $i$ to denote the terms corresponding to the $i^{th}$ network, e.g., the input covariance matrices for the $i^{th}$ network is denoted as $\mathbf{\Sigma}_{i,1:L}=\left(\mathbf{\Sigma}_{i,1},...,\mathbf{\Sigma}_{i,L}\right)$.
-The one-to-one mapping between $\left(\mathbf{\Sigma}_{1,1:L},...,\mathbf{\Sigma}_{L,1:L}\right)$ and $\left(\mathbf{\Sigma}\left(1\right),...,\mathbf{\Sigma}\left(L\right)\right)$ is given by Then we have Note that the power constraint $\sum_{l=1}^{L}\textrm{Tr}\left(\mathbf{\Sigma}_{l}\left(k\right)\right)\leq P_{T},\ \forall k$ couples the networks together.
-The following example illustrates the mapping in (\ref{eq:MApsigma}) for $L=4$: where the element at the $l^{\textrm{th}}$ column and $i^{\textrm{th}}$ row is equal to $\mathbf{\Sigma}_{i,l}$, the input covariance matrix for the $l^{\textrm{th}}$ link of the $i^{\textrm{th}}$ network.
+We use the subscript $i$ to denote the terms for the $i^{th}$ network, e.g., the input covariance matrices for the $i^{th}$ network is denoted as $\mathbf{\Sigma}_{i,1:L}=\left(\mathbf{\Sigma}_{i,1},...,\mathbf{\Sigma}_{i,L}\right)$.
+The one-to-one mapping between $\left(\mathbf{\Sigma}_{1,1:L},...,\mathbf{\Sigma}_{L,1:L}\right)$ and $\left(\mathbf{\Sigma}\left(1\right),...,\mathbf{\Sigma}\left(L\right)\right)$ is given by